Huhngoku/ADVOCATE/doc/trace/trace.md

-qCountPost := ℕ                                                 (number of elements in the queue after the operation) cases := case | {case"~"}case                                   (list of cases in select, seperated by ~) case := "C."tpre"."tpost"."id"."opC"."cl".oId"."qSize" | "d" | "D"     (case in select, if channel case, equal to channel element but without position and seperated by ".". "d" if select contains default but was not selected, "D" if default was selected) cId := ℕ                                                        (id of channel in select case)
+qCountPost := ℕ                                                 (number of elements in the queue after the operation) cases := case | {case"~"}case                                   (list of cases in select, seperated by ~) case := "C."tpre"."tpost"."id"."opC"."cl".oId"."qSize" | "d" | "D"     (case in select, if channel case, equal to channel element but without position and seperated by ".". "d" if select contains default but was not selected, "D" if default was selected) suco := t | f                                                   (true if function in once was executed, false if not) cId := ℕ                                                        (id of channel in select case)
 ```